-Best time to sell a house
+Best month to sell a house

 Daylight savings time might also play a part in why the warmer months stimulate buying activity.

-“One of the reasons buyers are more eager to view properties during spring and summer may be due to the longer days,” says Marilyn Blume, a real estate agent with Warburg Realty in New York City.
+“One of the reasons buyers are more eager to view properties during spring and summer may be due to the longer days,” says Marilyn Blume, a real estate agent with Sotheby’s International Realty in New York City.
 “By getting more exposure for your listing through more traffic, you increase the chances to receive more offers.”

-“April is plenty of time to get a house before school starts, as long as your financing is in order,” DeValdivielso says “The best thing to do is shop around for a loan before you start looking for a house.
+“April is plenty of time to get a house before school starts, as long as your financing is in order,” DeValdivielso says.
+“The best thing to do is shop around for a loan before you start looking for a house.
 This will give you a good idea of what you can qualify for.”

 Combine the new school year with the start of the busy holiday season, and homebuying goes on the back burner during the latter part of the year.

 Just like in the warmer months, the weather also plays a factor in the winter months.
-As the days get darker earlier and temperatures drop, people tend to stay close to home.
+As the days get dark earlier and temperatures drop, people tend to stay close to home.
 This means less foot traffic for sellers.

-Next steps for sellers
+More tips for sellers

-Because real estate is local, speak with an experienced real estate agent in your market who understands sales trends.
+- Because real estate is local, speak with an experienced real estate agent in your market who understands sales trends.
 Real estate agents can give you neighborhood-specific sales information so you can make a strategic decision about when to sell.

-When figuring out the best time to sell a house in your market, don’t forget that a difference of a few months can translate into thousands of dollars in either profit or loss.
+- When figuring out the best time to sell a house in your market, don’t forget that a difference of a few months can translate into thousands of dollars in either profit or loss.
 Work closely with your real estate agent so you can time it right and meet your goals.